andresromerodev/dot/README.md

-# dot
+# config
-.dot files and configs for setting up new environments.
+.dot files and configs for setting up new machines.